tanbro/indexableobject/README.md

-# indexableobject
+# IndexableObject

-IndexableObject can make an object with both dictionary and attribute style access to it's data member.
+IndexableObject enables an object with both dictionary and attribute style accessing to it's data member.